DiegoGonzalezElias/blog/src/pages/blog/how-to-unit-test-async-widgets-flutter.md

 }
 ```

-The thing here is that we are using the widget FutureBuilder, that let's you create a widget that builds itself based on the latest snapshot of interaction with a [Future].
+The thing here is that we are using the widget **FutureBuilder**, that let's you create a widget that builds itself based on the latest snapshot of interaction with a [Future].
 So we are passing as prop the method from the repository that calls the API.

 ```js
  home: TestableWidget(